• Skip to primary navigation

 1. Divide the dough into 4 “equal” parts.

-2. Set aside one piece.
-That quarter will be colored blue.
+2. Set aside one piece to color blue.

 3. All of the remaining dough should be kneaded back together, then divided in half.

-4. One half will be colored red and the other half will remain white.
+4. Color on half red and the other half will remain white.
 Individually wrap each piece of dough in plastic wrap and refrigerate an hour or until firm.

 5. Roll out the red and white dough into 8” x 10” rectangles.
 The 8” side should be accurate but the 10” side can vary in length as long as both the red and white rectangle are the same size.